 All licensed users are automatically placed on our email list.
 (This list is not shared with anyone outside of the BCAT® Staff.)
 All updates scientifically, technically, etc. are announced on an email usually sent on Wednesday mornings.

 Providers can repeat the testing as long as it is at least 72 hours after the previous one was completed, or an alternate version can be administered.

 The BCAT® can be uploaded to an electronic health record.
 It can also be printed and brought to care plan meetings, utilization review (“Medicare”) meetings, or discussed at a morning meeting.
 We recommend an interdisciplinary team meeting as a vehicle for translating BCAT® scores to Cognitive Enhancement Program (CEP) treatment interventions.

 Providers can email, fax, or allow the patient to hand-carry test reports to their physician.

-Because the BCAT® Approach is based on empirical data, the BCAT® team requires all providers to be appropriately trained to ensure clients are having the materials (tests or brain rehabilitation modules) administered, scored, and interpreted appropriately.
+Because the BCAT® Approach is based on empirical data, the BCAT® team requires all providers to be appropriately trained to ensure clients are having the materials (BCAT® Tests or Digital Working Memory Exercises) administered, scored, and interpreted appropriately.